Music and politics: China

+Ethiopia

 India

 After the 2014 Lok Sabha election, Narendra Modi was sworn in Prime Minister of India.
 Modi, who is notable for this effective nationalistic appeal to the Indian people, quickly began to centralize power and subject both civil and foreign non-governmental organization to scrutiny.

 With Modi's populist support and increasing governmental power, musicians face a unique social and political landscape in their options for resistance.
 In May 2020, an arrest warrant was brought against singer Mainul Ahsan Noble for making derogatory comments toward Modi on Facebook.
-While the lawsuit was filed by a private Indian citizen who “could not accept such defamatory remarks against the PM of [India].”
+While the lawsuit was filed by a private Indian citizen who "could not accept such defamatory remarks against the PM of [India]."
 With India's populist turn, criticism and resistance against politicians is now riskier for musicians.
 The late singer S.P.
 Balasubrahmanyam carefully resisted the actions of Modi when he suggested that artists from Southern India were subject to different restrictions than Bollywood artists at Modi's 2019 Change Within gathering.
 Where Noble's overt comments ignited anger and legal action, Balasubrahmanyam's muted criticism did not draw the same response.
 Because Modi's populist policy choices strongly suggest to the Indian people that he is concerned with welfare of the everyday citizen, more citizens come to his aid and resistance to Modi becomes more difficult for contemporary Indian musicians.

 However, criticism of Modi may be less careful abroad.
 Desi-American punk The Kominas and several other South Asian performers organized an anti-Modi benefit in New York City to coincide with a Trump administration-organized, pro-Modi event in Houston.
 The New York City pro-Kashmir opposition event triggered attacks and condemnation from some Indians online, but no international legal actions against the bands and artists involved.
 Despite the opposition event highlighting human rights abuses regarding the military lockdown of Kashmir, the populist view of Modi as a purifier of corruption and defender of the Indian people persists among much of India.
 To further expand their musical acts of resistance, the Kominas are considering bringing the punk anti-Modi opposition events to different countries and even perhaps New Delhi.